yshavit/effesvm_j/notes/bytecode.md

 Pops the topmost item, which must be an EffesRef.
 Pushes the specified constructor argument (by name) to the top of the stack.
 Errors if the topmost item is not an EffesRef, or if it is one whose type does not have the requied name.

-### ladd, lsub, ldiv, lmul
+### iadd, isub, idiv, imul

-Adds, subtracts, divides or multiplies two Longs.
-Pops two elements from the stack, which must both be of Long type.
-Pushes a Long, which is the result of the operator.
-In the case of lsub, the first element popped is the divisor, and the second is the numerator.
+Adds, subtracts, divides or multiplies two Integers.
+Pops two elements from the stack, which must both be of Integer type.
+Pushes a Integer, which is the result of the operator.
+In the case of lsub and idiv, the first element is the RHS and the second is the LHS.

 Other
 ----------------------------------------------------------------------------------------

 ### debug-print

-Writes a textual representation of the topmost element of the stack to stderr.
+Writes a textual representation of the topmost element of the local stack to stderr.
 Does not modify the stack.
-Does not error if the stack is empty; instead, will print to stderr that the stack is empty.
+Does not error if the local stack is empty; instead, will print to stderr that it is empty.